cncf/glossary/content/en/runtime.md

 Without the abstraction of a container runtime, the application would have to deal with all the mechanics of each operating system, increasing the complexity of running the app.
-The container runtime acts as an abstraction layer for these features.

 ## How it helps
 Container runtimes are a necessary component of container orchestrators such as Kubernetes.